balbinot/balbinot.github.io/_pages/about.md

 author_profile: true
 ---

-This is my new website.
-If you need the old version for some reason you can find it [HERE](https://www.astro.rug.nl/~balbinot/files/oldwebsite/).

 I am an astrophysicist based at the Kapteyn Institute at the University of Groningen and at the Leiden Observatory.
-As a postdoc in Prof. Amina Helmi's group I work with resolved stellar populations in the nearby Universe.
+I am working closely with the Euclid team to curate, validate, and distribute the external catalogues and images that will ultimately be complimentary to the exquisite imaging from the Euclid satellite.
+My main research is on resolved stellar populations in the nearby Universe.
 I mainly use statistical tools to mine for faint signal in large databases coming from photometric and astrometric surveys.
 Ultimately I find and model dwarf galaxies and stellar streams, which have only a handful of stars among billions of